14 skateboarding competitions you should pay attention to

 Amateur vs. Professional Competitions

-When it comes to competitions, there are different rules and qualifications put in place for a skater to be able to participate.
+When it comes to skateboard competitions, there are different rules and qualifications put in place for a skater to be able to participate.
 But generally speaking, an amateur competition is held for skaters who are not being paid to compete, while a professional competition is reserved to sponsored or endorsed skaters who are paid to skate.

-Regardless of the level you skate at, competitions usually consist of jams and runs.
+Regardless of the level you skate at, skateboard competitions usually consist of jams and runs.
 In a jam, a group skates on the same course for a set amount of time.
 This format is often used as a qualifier, while runs allow skaters to have the course to themselves for a certain amount of time.

 Top 14 U.S. Skateboarding Competitions

-There are loads of great competitions held internationally, but you can find some really prestigious events right here at home, too.
+There are loads of great skateboard competitions held internationally, but you can find some really prestigious events right here at home, too.
 Some of the top amateur and professional skateboarding competitions in the United States include:

 1. The Boardr Am Series